 HOW TO MAKE INSTANT POT SPINACH RICE

-In this recipe, rice is cooked together with aromatics like onions, ginger and garlic and mild spices as well as pureed spinach, taking on gorgeous flavors and green colour.
+In this recipe, the rice is cooked together with aromatics like onions, ginger and garlic and mild spices as well as pureed spinach, taking on gorgeous flavors and green colour.

 Using the Instant Pot to make this Indian rice dish will save you time and washing up as everything is made in one pot and only takes 15 minutes resulting in perfectly cooked grain.